admost/amrapi/content/user-revenue/user-ad-revenue/index.en.md

 description : "You can get user ad revenue information without ad network"
 ---

-{{% notice Updates %}}
+{{% notice info %}}
-2021-01-28
-* Added new report columns
+2021-01-28 - Added new report columns
-  - FullBannerRevenue
+  + FullBannerRevenue
-  - FullVideoRevenue
+  + FullVideoRevenue
-  - FullNativeRevenue
+  + FullNativeRevenue
-  - FullOfferwallRevenue
+  + FullOfferwallRevenue
-  - BannerRevenue
+  + BannerRevenue
-  - NativeRevenue
+  + NativeRevenue
 {{% /notice %}}

 - Download the report from the api response when ready.